MartinBINARD/MartinBinard_3_29062021/README.md

 # Change done

-* Add nav select restaurant / menu
+* Add css grid to restaurant selection and img of palette du gout
-* Add title h1 & semantic tags
-* Add _index.scss
-* Add _variables.scss _mixins.scss & _placeholders.scss